Mexiam/Blockchain-Tutorial-Exercices/README.md

 - Compared gas usage for strings vs integers

 ### Exercise 3 — NFTs
-- Deployed `courseNFT.sol` to testnet
+- Deployed `courseNFT.sol` to testnet. *Please note that for exercice 3 I used network Sepolia instead of Goerli like recommanded because Goerli is down since 2024 now.*
-- Implemented `mint-nft.js` to mint random NFTs using IPFS metadata *Please note that for exercice 3 I used network Sepolia instead of Goerli like recommanded because Goerli is down since 2024 now.*
+- Implemented `mint-nft.js` to mint random NFTs using IPFS metadata